tas2580/seourls/README.md

 DESCRIPTION
 -------
 Changes the URLs of forums and topics too more SEO friendly URLs with the title of the forums and topics in it.
-This is extension is held as simple as possible, it contains no ACP, you can just install it and use the SEO friendly URLs.
+This extension is held as simple as possible, it contains no ACP, you can just install it and use the SEO friendly URLs.

 /viewforum.php?f=1 becomes /forum-title-f1/